CreativeComputing2035/syllabus/syllabus.md

 You do not need to be succesful but you do need to try.

+### Net Art
+Use Javascript to create a work of Net Art.
 ## Required Reading / Media
 [How to / Why Make Internet Art](http://netart.rocks) [*What is Code?*, Paul Ford] (http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)